Windswept Clouds

 The aging of his briar deserves some, just a little, discussion.
 Maurizio feels, and I am inclined to agree, that how and where the briar is seasoned is more important than where it grew up.
 Providing that the burl was good to start with, and that it was cut and boiled carefully by the mill, this is the only thing that can explain why the pipes of some makers have a characteristic taste, despite the origins of the wood from which they are crafted.
 He explains that the climate, the evenness of the temperature and humidity of his shop in Pesaro is perfect for the wood.
 If this is true, and I believe it is, I hope he never moves.

 I had agreed to photograph this pipe for use on the new Le Nuvole website.
-He and Stefi like my photography, and it was an honor to be able to do this for them.
+He and Stefi like my pictures, and it was an honor for me to have this opportunity.
 But, I told him I wouldn’t do it until I’d smoked the pipe a few times.
 I didn’t want to picture a new pipe, but one that had been enjoyed.
-So, after several bowls, I got ready to make some pictures.
+After several bowls, I was ready to make some pictures.

 It is a challenging shape to capture.
 A mug shot wouldn’t do.
 Neither would something too abstract.
 I wanted to depict its form, of course, but also it’s movement, which is never easy.
 I spent a couple hours with it in the studio, and made some disappointing images.
 They were fine as product shots. well composed, well lighted, and carefully focused, but they didn’t reflect the spirit of the pipe.
-Still, I sent the shots to Maurizio, knowing they were not what we were after.
-He was gracious, as always.
-But, I wasn’t happy.
-Several days later, I took another look, and went back into the studio with a new approach.
-The photo here is the final shot; I think it captures the heart of the pipe with more truth, as a portrait should do.
+Still, I sent the shots to Maurizio, knowing they were not what any of us was after.
+He was gracious, as always, if not enthusiastic, but, I wasn’t happy.
+It wouldn’t do.
+So, several days later, I took another look, and went back into the studio with a new approach.
+The photo here is the final shot; I think it gets into the heart of the pipe with more truth, as a portrait should do.

-But, this is supposed to be a review.
 How does it smoke?
 In a word, it’s fantastic.
 I broke it in with Union Square and aged Escudo, and from the first bowl, it delivered everything that I expect from these tobaccos, and then some.
-While some Italian made pipes tend to be bright tasting, with an enhanced sweetness, this pipe brings out the deeper and middle notes in more detail, providing a greater impression of balance and smoothness.
+While some Italian made pipes sometimes tend to be bright tasting, with an enhanced sweetness, this pipe brings out the deeper and middle notes in more detail, providing a greater impression of balance and smoothness.
 The first few bowls offered some woody tastes, expected in uncoated bowls, but nothing harsh or acrid; just that lovely taste of well cured briar.

 The draught is easy, and the smoking dynamics are excellent.
 After a dozen bowls or so, I filled it with Key Largo, just to see how it would fare with something a little more challenging, and was blown away by the experience.
 The nutty character was amplified just slightly, and the bittersweet chocolate flavours that the blend sometimes hints at were delivered clearly.
 It’s all I’ve smoked in it since.
 With a bowl diameter of 20mm and a 33mm depth, it would ideal for fuller blends, as well, but I ain’t messin’ with success.
 At least for the time being, meaning until the winter months are here, and my tastes migrate towards heavier Latakia mixtures, this little lovely is dedicated to one blend, and one blend alone.